 - Thesis options: Students who choose to complete a thesis take 24 credit hours of course work and 6 credit hours for conducting thesis research.
 These 6 credit hours must be taken over two terms.
 Students who choose the non-thesis option take 30 credit hours of course work.

 - Duration: Two years (full-time) or three years (part-time)

 - Bachelor's degree in electrical engineering, computer engineering, or computer science.

 - May be offered admission with a bachelor's degree in other fields with a condition of deficiency coursework.

 - Minimum of 3.0 GPA (out of a 4.0 scale) or equivalent achieved on the last 60 credit hours of coursework.

-Successful submission of online application form, exam scores and other documents as outlined in the admissions requirements.
+Successful submission of the online application form, exam scores, and other documents as outlined in the admissions requirements.